Telex in The UK and Teleprinters I Remember

 Paper Tape Could Save The Day

-The ability to read tape was useful in many cases.
+The ability to read tape was helpful in many cases.
 One scenario was the unattended telex machine.
 Telex messages were printed on continuous rolls of paper.
-The paper tape mechanism, when turned on, produced a copy on the tape of all telex messages received.
+The paper tape mechanism, when activated, produced a copy of all telex messages received on the tape.

 Example of 5-level paper tape with part of a message.